jchernak96/jchernak96.github.io/index.md

 excerpt: "About Me..."
 ---

 I am a Jr. Economist in Washington D.C. who has 4 years of experience with statistical modeling of economic topics (climate change, clean transportation, cybersecurity, and immigration).
-In my free time, I use R to analyze sports data and deepen my understanding of data science and statistics.
+In my free time, I use R to analyze sports data and deepen my understanding of data science, statistics, and data viz.
+Currently, I am learning Python.

 ## Languages & Softwares